EU, EEA and Swiss Nationals

 EU/EEA/Swiss nationals with settled or pre-settled status under the EU Settlement Scheme

 This will not affect those EU, other EEA and Swiss nationals benefitting from Citizens’ Rights under the EU Withdrawal Agreement, EEA EFTA Separation Agreement or Swiss Citizens’ Rights Agreement respectively.
 These students are required to hold ‘pre-settled’ or ‘settled’ status under the EU Settlement Scheme.

 In Northern Ireland, fee status must be determined in accordance with The Student Fees (Qualifying Courses and Persons) Regulations (Northern Ireland) 2007, as amended.
-Guidance on the regulations determining tuition fee status for the purposes of higher education in Northern Ireland can be found at UKCISA (UK Council for International Student Affairs).
+Guidance on the regulations determining tuition fee status for the purposes of higher education in Northern Ireland can be found on the UKCISA (UK Council for International Student Affairs) website.

 Do I qualify for Home Fee Status?

 For detailed information about the eligible categories for ‘Home’ fees please refer to the UKCISA guide 'Home or Overseas fees: the basics', and in particular, the guidance in respect of studying higher education courses in Northern Ireland.